Professor of Law

-Professor Lawson’s research and writing interests include criminal law, criminal procedure, evidence, trial advocacy, cyber crime, international criminal law, race and law, and professional responsibility.
-Her distinguished published writings include a lead article in the American Journal of Criminal Law, entitled, Can Fingerprints Lie?and a invited book chapter in Contemporary Controversies: Forensic Technology, entitled Before the Verdict and Beyond the Verdict: The CSI infection within Modern Criminal Jury Trials.
-Her most recent article is A Fresh Cut in an Old Wound – A Critical Analysis of the Trayvon Martin Killing: The Public Outcry, the Prosecutors’ Discretion, and The Stand Your Ground Law.
-In connection with her research on the Trayvon Martin case Professor Lawson made local media appearances and has been selected as the Reporter for the American Bar Association’s Task Force on Stand Your Ground Laws.
+Dean Lawson’s research and writing interests include criminal law, criminal procedure, evidence, trial advocacy, cyber crime, international criminal law, race and law, and professional responsibility.
+Her distinguished published writings include a lead article in the American Journal of Criminal Law, entitled, Can Fingerprints Lie?, coauthoring two casebooks: CRIMINAL PROCEDURE: CASES AND MATERIALS and EVIDENCE: CASES, MATERIALS, AND PROBLEMS (5TH ED.), and an invited book chapter on CONTEMPORARY CONTROVERSIES: FORENSIC TECHNOLOGY, entitled Before the Verdict and Beyond the Verdict: The CSI infection within Modern Criminal Jury Trials.
+Her article’s A Fresh Cut in an Old Wound – A Critical Analysis of the Trayvon Martin Killing: The Public Outcry, the Prosecutors’ Discretion, and The Stand Your Ground Law garnered Dean Lawson local media appearances as a legal expert, and she was selected as the Reporter for the American Bar Association’s Task Force on Stand Your Ground Laws.
 Some of her other notable publications include Mainstreaming Civil Rights in the Law School Curriculum, A Shift Towards Gender Equality in Prosecutions, and ‘Whites Only Tree,’ Hanging Nooses, No Crime?: Limiting the Prosecutorial Veto for Hate Crimes.
-Her articles have been published in Law Reviews and Journals such as Loyola University Chicago Law Journal; Saint Louis University Law Journal; University of Florida Journal of Law and Public Policy; Southern Illinois University Law Journal; University of Maryland Journal of Race, Religion, Gender, and CLASS; and the Saint Thomas Law Review.
-Forthcoming in 2013, her research on excessive force cases in Miami will be published in the article Powerless Against Police Brutality: A Felon’s Story.
+Her articles have been published in prestigious law journals such as the American Journal of Criminal Law, the Iowa Law Review, the Columbia Journal of Gender and Law, Loyola University Chicago Law Journal; Saint Louis University Law Journal; University of Florida Journal of Law, and Public Policy; Southern Illinois University Law Journal; University of Maryland Journal of Race, Religion, Gender, and CLASS; and the Saint Thomas Law Review.
+Her research on excessive force cases in Miami was also published in the article Powerless Against Police Brutality: A Felon’s Story.